 The glory of God appeared to Abraham while he was a pagan and worshiped idols (Josh 24:2; Ac 7:2).
 He lived in Ur of Chaldea.
 Chaldea was in the Mesopotamian Valley about 140 miles from the future location of Babylon.
 He became a believer by faith (Ge 15:6).
 He was to obey God’s initial call by faith (Ge 12:1–4).

-God said in to Abraham in Genesis 12:1, “Get out of your country.”
-In Genesis 12:4 the patriarch immediately obeyed God’s command.
+God said in Genesis 12:1, “Get out of your country.”
+In Genesis 12:4, Abraham immediately obeyed God’s command.
 That is a stark and swift response to God’s will.
 He willingly took God at His word.
 Abraham became the first Jew and head of the nation of Israel.
 He was the founder of a theocratic kingdom.

 when he was called to go out to the place